BIG-SA/BASH-Intro-2018/notes/1_bash.md

 pwd
 ```

 The command `pwd` is what we use to **p**rint the **w**orking **d**irectory (the directory that you currently reside in).
-This paticular directory is usually referred to as your *home* directory.
-This is also the information that the tilde represents as a shorthand version, so whenever you see the tilde in a directory path, it is interpreted as *home* directory (more on this to come).
+This directory you are currently in (we hope), is usually referred to as your *home* directory.
+This is also the information that the tilde represents as a shorthand version, so whenever you see the tilde in a directory path, or in your prompt, it is interpreted as *home* directory.

-***NOTE: *** In the above command, the home directory began with a slash, i.e. `/`.
-On a Unix-based system (Linux and Mac), this is considered to be the root directory of the file system.
-Windows users would be more familiar with seeing `C:\` as the root of the drive.

-### Know thine file system!
+### Know your file system!

 To gain a better understanding of the concept your home directory, we first need to know how the file system as a whole is configured.
 On most modern OS’s the file system is laid out in a hierarchical manner.
 Files and folders are housed in other folders which in turn (with other files) are also housed in folders and so on all the way to the top folder which houses everything.
-This all-encompassing top level folder is commonly referred to as root and is represented by the lone forward slash `/`.
+This all-encompassing top level folder is commonly referred to as root and is represented in Linux-based systems by the lone forward slash `/`.
 Windows users would be more familiar with seeing `C:\` as the root of the file system, and this is a very important difference in the two directory structures.
-Note also that whilst Windows uses the backslash (\\) to indicate a new directory, a Linux-based system uses the forward slash (/), or more commonly just referred to simply as “slash”.
+Note also that whilst Windows uses the backslash (\\) to indicate a new directory, a Linux-based system uses the forward slash (/) to separate directories, or more commonly just referred to simply as “slash”.

 Figure 2.
 Typical file system hierarchy

 ![Typical file system hierarchy](../images/1_bash_fig2_file_sys_hierarchy.png)

 Here’s a depiction of the Linux file system.
 Obviously, there is a lot missing in the above figure.
-The home directory (sue) for user Sue is housed within the home folder which itself is housed within the root folder.
-The path all the way from the top is thus “root–>home –>sue” or in command-line terms /home/sue.
+The home directory (jono) for the user Jono is housed within the home folder which itself is housed within the root fol
+der.
+The path all the way from the top is thus “root–>home –>jono or in command-line terms /home/jono.

-***Note: *** the forward slash is also used to delimit or separate the individual folder names (and file name too).
+***Note: *** the forward slash was used to delimit (i.e. separate) the individual folder names as well as indicating the root of the file system.

 ***Note: *** Spaces are highly important on the command line, so take note of them where-ever they appear in the given commands.
-Best practice is to avoid using spaces whenever naming folders or files (more on this to come).
+Best practice is to **avoid using spaces** whenever naming folders or files.

-#### task
+#### Task
 Lets diverge a bit and do a small group exercise.
-Open a GUI file/directory browser on your machine and move around.
+Open a GUI file/directory browser on your machine and click through a few folders.
 Whilst you are exploring pay attention to the horizontal navigation bar that tells you where you are.
 As you move around try and get a feel for how a path is built.

 ### Changing Directories (`cd`)

 In this section we will learn how to change directories using `bash`.
 Try to mirror this using your conventional GUI approach so you can understand what's actually happening.

-With your GUI based file/directory browser, change to the directory indicated by the `pwd` command.
+With your GUI based file/directory browser, navigate to the directory indicated by the `pwd` command.
 Now let's go the other way, navigate to a random spot on your machine using the GUI and then try to get to that same spot in the terminal

 The built-in command which we use to *change directory* is `cd`.
 For example, If I want to get to a folder located at root–>home–>johnny–>workshop1, I could do this